 Certificates for three-day courses are issued for a three-year period at the end of which requalification and certification are necessary.
-A refresher course consists of two days and must be completed before the certificate runs out to ensure continuity and validity of the training.
+A refresher course consists of two days and must be completed before the certificate expires in order to ensure continuity and validity of the training.